 Theology (Aqidah) covers all beliefs and belief systems of Muslims, including sectarian differences and points of contention.
 Though theology is the cornerstone of the Islamic religion, it is often quite misunderstood by Muslims themselves in a modern era where classical works are neglected.
 Through detailed study and memorization of classical texts and proofs, as well as a study of Scholastic theology (Kalam), students become vested to navigate the landscape of polemics, inter- and intra-religious discussion, and contemporary with sound logic and perspective.

-Emotional Intelligence (EQ) is the study of an individual’s ability to perceive, understand and manage their own emotions and others around them.
-Following the prophetic model, Madina Institute seeks to teach the students how to cultivate personal development, professional leadership, and relationship success through recognizing the relationships between cognition, emotion and behavior.
-Emotional Intelligence studies equip students with the basic skills necessary to appropriately digest, understand and benefit from their studies in a well-rounded manner.
+Emotional Intelligence (EQ) is the study of an individual’s ability to perceive, understand and manage their own emotions.
+Following the prophetic model, Madina Institute seeks to teach the students how to cultivate personal development, professional leadership, and relationship success through recognizing the relationship between cognition, emotion and behavior.

 Interfaith dialogue is an important part of the Muslim comminuty effort to integrate into society and develop relations with followers of other faith traditions.
 Muslim community leaders must possess the skills needed to develop such relations with the other faith systems in their communities.

 There are many widespread philosophies in the contemporary world that influence and effect the world view of unaware Muslims.
 Therefore the study of philosophy plays a key role in facing contemporary challenges.
 This subject is designed to equip students with the tools needed to navigate such challenges.
 The courses offered under this subject will ground the student in a firm understanding of the history and development of Islamic Philosophy.
 They will also equip them with a proper understanding of the development of many western ideas by studying influential modern philosophers.